POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 Q: I have noticed that teams at other venues have more points than my team.
 Will this affect my team's chances of getting into the playoffs or World Series?

-A: No, your team is ONLY competing with teams at your home venue for a spot in the playoffs or World Series.
+A: No, your team is ONLY competing with teams at your home venue for a spot in the playoffs.

 If you have any other questions or comments, please contact us by CLICKING HERE.